Terms & Conditions of Use

 Your duty of care – You also have a duty of care to act responsibly towards other users of the centre.
 Statements of ‘good practice’ are posted around the centre adjacent to the relevant facilities.
 These describe the accepted methods of use and how customers would normally be expected to behave towards each other.

-Unsupervised Climbing – Before you climb without supervision the centre expects you to be competent in the use of a safety harness, a suitable knot to attach a rope to the harness and a belay device to secure a falling climber or lower a climber from the wall using a rope.
+Unsupervised Climbing/Bouldering – Before you climb without supervision, the centre expects you to be competent in the use of a safety harness, a suitable knot to attach a rope to the harness and a belay device to secure a falling climber or lower a climber from the wall using a rope.
+Or to be a competent boulderer with awareness of how to keep safe within the centre and when using our facilities.
 You are required to register to accept that you know how to use the equipment, that you are prepared to abide by the Rules below and that you understand the risks involved in your participation.
-Craggy Island will check your competency at initial registration.
+Craggy Island will check your competency at initial registration either by practical assessment or a series of questions to determine your suitability for unsupervised climbing/bouldering.

 Anyone who has not registered is classed as a novice and must not climb without supervision.
 Unsupervised climbing is just that!
 Staff will provide whatever help and advice they can, but instruction in the use of equipment or climbing techniques will only be provided where it has been booked and paid for in advance.
 If you are not confident in the use of any climbing equipment or technique then do not attempt to use it without the supervision of someone who is competent to do so.

-Children – All children within the centre must be supervised by an adult, unless they have been assessed by the management and registered for unsupervised climbing.
+Children – All children within the centre must be supervised by an adult, unless they have been assessed by the management and registered for unsupervised climbing/bouldering.
 Craggy Island has a separate child protection policy that is available for viewing when requested.
 Children from 5 years and up can climb supervised by their parent/guardian and on pre-booked instructed sessions.
-Children aged 3 & 4 years can climb supervised by their parent/guardian only.
-Suitably sized equipment is available to hire.
+Children aged up to 4 years can climb supervised by their parent/guardian only.
+Suitably sized equipment is available to hire where possible.

 Association of British Climbing Walls standard rules